It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 That's science now that's saying so.

-You know how good that work is and how how great it feels for you, obviously for the people getting food who are hungry and need it as well.
+You know how good that work is and how great it feels for you, obviously for the people getting food who are hungry and need it as well.

-And so uh it's all right there.
+And so it's all right there.

-It's all it's all right there.
+It's all right there.

-That's about twenty-five percent of the American population.
+That's about 25% of the American population.

-Seventy-five million Americans or so don't give anything to charity.
+75 million Americans or so don't give anything to charity.

 And these are not easy answers.

-I'm assuming it's not just because quote unquote the haves and the have nots.
+I'm assuming it's not just because, quote-unquote, the haves and the have-nots.

-No, no, quite the contrary, because once again, is as uh as we talk about in the in the ABC special tonight, in fact, the working poor are unbelievably generous Americans uh compared with other people, and including the nonworking poor, even though they have the same income.
+Because once again, as we talk about in the ABC special tonight, in fact, the working poor are unbelievably generous Americans compared with other people, including the non-working poor, even though they have the same income.

-What what really stands out, I mean, if I can ask you just two questions that will predict whether or not you're a uh giver of any substance today in America.
+What really stands out, I mean, if I can ask you just two questions that will predict whether or not you're a giver of any substance today in America, the two questions I'm going to ask you are about your religious behavior and about your attitudes about government.

 One of the things that we find, even if we just look at non-religious giving, you find that religious people eat everybody else's lunch in America today.

-Oh my goodness.
+Oh, my goodness.

 No.

-Uh all right, okay.
+All right, okay.

-I just wanted to double check that.
+I just want to check it out.

 We have to check on this program.

-We do have to check when there's a university professor on board, we have to be careful.
+We do have to check when there's a university professor on board.

 I understand.